Attorney Spotlight: Gary Ballesteros

 What was your favorite class in law school?
 Which class did you learn the most in?

 Along this theme, my favorite class in law school was Legal Writing and Research.
 Despite this, I do not believe that there is one particular class that I learned the most in or use frequently within my practice.
 Ultimately, the focus of law school is to teach you the fundamentals and how to think about the law, not necessarily learning everything there is to know about a particular field of law within six academic semesters.
 It is a valuable and important educational experience.

 This concept is shown in my pro bono work.
 I do not practice in many of the areas addressed at the Marquette Volunteer Legal Clinic, yet my basic lawyering skills allow me to use professional judgment and advise a client well.

 How did you start volunteering at MVLC?

 Do you have any advice for students volunteering at MVLC?
-How to be the most helpful?

 What advice would you give current law students?

 I would recommend sitting down with as many attorneys as you can and learn what they do day-to-day as well as long-term.
 It can be enlightening to hear them talk about their career, especially if you are still searching for the area of law you would like to practice.
 I wish I would have done this more when I was a law student.